qubitcrunch/interactive-topic-modeling/README.md

 to install the required packages.

 ### Processing data
-The following will remove numbers, stops words, perform stemming, extract the vocabulary and convert the data in the sparse uci format in `data_uci`.
+The following will remove numbers, stops words, perform stemming, extract the vocabulary and convert the data in the sparse uci format.
+The output will be saved in a directory e.g. `data_uci`.

 ```
 mkdir data_uci